|Marillac Mission Fund|

 The original four Sisters of Providence missioned to Peru were Sr. Shirley Morris, Sr. Rita Moran, Sr. Josephine Doiron and Sr. Rose Healy.
 The date was December, 1967.

 Religious congregations established international missions in response to a request from Rome after Vatican II.
 The Sisters of Providence wasted no time picking up the challenge and began the north-south connections.
-They immediately set up the Marillac Mission Fund.
+They established the Marillac Mission Fund in 1978.
 Together, the Peruvian and Canadian Sisters worked toward real change in this forgotten corner of the world.
 It hasn’t been an easy journey these past four and a half decades.
 Like the residents, the Sisters live in a heavily polluted area.
 The hot and mountainous terrain is unforgiving.
 But they forge ahead, serving those most in need.